senat0r0v/GazeNet3/README.md

 Bugs:
 - Currently 3 grid setup for Down and Center are reverse but you can see the prediction in the logs on the GIF.

+## Deep Dive: How GazeNet3 Learns
+The GazeNet3 model is a custom convolutional neural network (CNN) architecture designed for the task of gaze estimation, specifically categorizing eye gaze into three classes: Up, Down, and Center.
+Its architecture integrates principles from residual learning, regularization, and transfer learning to ensure robust performance.
+Below, we break down the architecture, layer by layer, explaining the role and function of each component:

+Overview of GazeNet3 Architecture
+GazeNet3 is built upon a convolutional neural network framework that progressively extracts features from the input images and classifies the gaze direction.
+It uses residual blocks, dropout, and normalization to enhance the network’s ability to learn complex patterns while reducing overfitting.

+1. Input Layer
+   - Input Dimensions: (3, 224, 224) — GazeNet3 accepts input images resized to 224x224 pixels with three color channels (RGB).
+This standard size is used across many image classification models and allows the model to balance between computational efficiency and retaining visual details.

+2. Initial Convolutional Block
+   - Convolution Layer: 7x7 kernel, 64 filters, stride=2, padding=3
+     - The initial convolution extracts low-level features such as edges, textures, and colors from the input image.
+   - Batch Normalization: Standardizes the outputs, which helps in stabilizing and accelerating training.
+   - ReLU Activation: Adds non-linearity, allowing the model to learn complex patterns.
+   - Dropout: 0.2 — Helps prevent overfitting by randomly setting a portion of the outputs to zero.
+   - Max Pooling: 3x3 kernel, stride=2, padding=1 — Reduces the spatial dimensions, retaining important features while decreasing computational load.

+3. Residual Blocks
+   - Why Residual Blocks?: Residual blocks introduce skip connections, allowing the gradient to flow through the network during backpropagation without vanishing.
+This structure makes it easier for the network to learn deep representations, as it helps the model retain important features across layers.
+   - Residual Block Structure:
+     - Each block contains:
+       - Two Convolutional Layers: 3x3 kernel, same number of filters, with Batch Normalization and ReLU activation.
+       - Dropout: 0.2 — Applied after each convolution to regularize the network.
+       - Skip Connection: Adds the input of the block directly to its output, helping retain the learned features.
+     - Downsampling: Applied in the first block of each layer set when the output dimensions need to be reduced, using 1x1 convolutions and stride=2.
+   - Layer Composition:
+     - Layer 1: 2 residual blocks, 64 filters
+     - Layer 2: 2 residual blocks, 128 filters, downsampling included.
+     - Layer 3: 2 residual blocks, 256 filters, downsampling included.
+     - Layer 4: 2 residual blocks, 512 filters, downsampling included.
+     - As the model progresses through these layers, it captures increasingly abstract and complex features about the eye's appearance and positioning.

+4. Adaptive Average Pooling
+   - Purpose: Reduces the spatial dimensions to (1, 1) while retaining the spatial structure of features, making the model less sensitive to input size variations.
+   - Output: A feature vector of length 512, representing the distilled information from the input image.

+5. Fully Connected Layer (Classification Head)
+   - Dropout: 0.5 — A higher dropout rate to further mitigate overfitting in the final stages of learning.
+   - Linear Layer: Maps the 512-dimensional vector to 3 output neurons (one for each class: Up, Down, Center).
+   - Softmax Activation: Applied during inference to convert the output logits into probabilities, determining the likelihood of each class.

+Learning Process
+ - Training Loss: Uses Cross-Entropy Loss with label smoothing=0.1, which slightly relaxes the confidence in the correct class labels.
+This technique helps in preventing overconfidence in predictions and improving the model’s generalization.
+ - Optimization: The optimizer used is AdamW (an improved version of Adam with weight decay).
+It adjusts the learning rates for each parameter dynamically, while weight decay helps in preventing overfitting by penalizing large weights.
+ - Learning Rate: 0.000001 — A very low learning rate to ensure stable convergence, particularly because the network is trained with a mixed dataset of synthetic and natural images.
+ - Mixed Precision Training: Automatic Mixed Precision (AMP) is used to speed up training by reducing memory usage through the autocast feature, allowing some operations to run in half-precision while maintaining model accuracy.

+How GazeNet3 Handles the Dataset
+ - Training Data: Uses a combination of synthetic and real-world images:
+   - Synthetic images simulate diverse eye orientations with augmentation to enhance variability.
+   - Natural images are enhanced through transformations to better simulate real-world lighting and variations.
+ - Augmentation Techniques:
+   - For synthetic images: Includes resizing, Gaussian blur, and random resizing to simulate different distances.
+   - For natural images: Uses ColorJitter, RandomAffine, and slight blurring to simulate realistic variations in appearance.
+ - Evaluation: During testing, the model's ability to generalize is tested on a combination of unseen synthetic and real-world images.

+Why This Architecture?
+ - Residual Learning allows GazeNet3 to learn deeper representations without the risk of vanishing gradients, crucial for understanding the complex variations in eye shapes and positions.
+ - Augmentation Strategy ensures that the model is exposed to a wide range of visual appearances, improving its robustness when dealing with new, unseen data.
+ - Dropout and Label Smoothing are critical for ensuring that the model does not overfit to the training data, providing a smoother decision boundary for better generalization in real-world scenarios.
+ - Adaptive Average Pooling and Mixed Precision Training help to optimize the model for deployment scenarios with varying input sizes and hardware limitations.

+In essence, GazeNet3 combines classic CNN principles with modern deep learning techniques, making it capable of capturing the nuances of eye movements for gaze estimation in both controlled and in-the-wild scenarios.
+Its architecture balances complexity with generalization, allowing it to be a versatile model for diverse datasets.

 ## Collaborators and Acknowledgments
 This project was made possible with the support and contributions of several individuals: